Janet Jackson Just Made History At The Billboard Music Awards

 — BellaNaija (@bellanaija) May 21, 2018

 Jackson, who’s celebrating the 25th anniversary of her album Janet this year, has had her own experiences with gender discrimination.
-During the 2004 Super Bowl halftime show, Jackson performed with artist Justin Timberlake where her nipple was exposed on live TV.
+During the 2004 Super Bowl halftime show, Jackson performed with Justin Timberlake where her nipple was exposed on live TV.
 The incident received immediate backlash, prompting plenty of live programs to begin airing on a delay and Jackson took the brunt of the criticism.
 When Timberlake performed at this year’s Super Bowl halftime show, Jackson fans were understandably upset that the white, male artist seemed to have escaped any long-lasting effects from the controversy while Jackson took the blame.

 Perhaps the artist wasn’t referencing that unfortunate moment in her career during her speech, but it’s nice to see she’s finally getting the respect and the accolades she deserves.